 - A diet that is too high in fat.

-However, by far the most common risk factor (especially for dogs) is dietary indiscretion.
-This can result from a dog getting into the garbage and eating a large amount of discarded human food, but the truth is, it most frequently results from a human feeding the dog a single meal that is very high in fat.
+However, by far the most common risk factor (especially for dogs) is dietary indiscretion, better known as “garbage gut.”
+This can result from a dog getting into the garbage and eating a large amount of discarded human food, but the truth is, it more frequently results from a human feeding the dog a single meal that is very high in fat.

 At our veterinary clinic, we could almost always guarantee several cases of pancreatitis two days out of every year, like clockwork: the day after Thanksgiving, and the day after Christmas.
 Since turkey, gravy, ham, pork roast, beef, and many desserts are all high in fat, we knew we would see at least a few poor dogs with pancreatitis on those days.
 This gave a whole new meaning to the day we called “Black Friday” – and it had nothing to do with shopping!